sophongo/sophdoc/docs/en/admin/ghippo/access-control/group.md

 ## Use cases

-When a user's permission changes, it only needs to be moved to the corresponding group without affecting other users.
+When a user's permission changes, it only needs to be moved to the proper group without affecting other users.

 When the permissions of a group change, you only need to modify the role permissions of the group to apply to all users in the group.